RetroPie/EmulationStation/README.md

   vlc-devel rapidjson-devel
 ```

+ Optionaly, `pugixml` can be installed and used (Debian package: `libpugixml-dev`, Fedora/SuSE package: `pugixml-devel`), but EmulationStation can use it's own included copy if not found.

 **Note**: this repository uses a git submodule - to checkout the source and all submodules, use

 ```bash